Facts About Sikkim: History, Tourism, Food, and General Facts

 Education Travel

-One of the Interesting first facts about Sikkim you should know is that it is the second smallest state in India.
-Moreover, it is one of the most beautiful states and earns a ton of foreign currency with the help of tourism.
+One of the first facts about Sikkim you should know is that it is the second smallest state in India.
+Moreover, it one of the most beautiful states and earns a ton of foreign currency with the help of tourism.

 The Indian subcontinent consists of a total of 29 states.
 Among all these states, Sikkim is considered the 22nd state of this country.